-- 8.1 Each Committee shall report regularly to the Board of Directors. - 8.2 The Compliance Officer shall establish an evaluation system to determine and measure compliance with this Manual.
-Any violation thereof shall subject the responsible officer or employee to the penalty provided under Part 9 of this Manual. - 8.3 The establishment of such evaluation system, including the features thereof, shall be disclosed in the company's annual report (SEC Form17-A) or in such form of report that is applicable to the Corporation.
-The adoption of such performance evaluation system must be covered by a Board approval.

-8.4 This Manual shall be subject to annual review and any change shall be approved by the Board and disclosed to the Commission, when so required.
+- a.
+Each Committee shall report regularly to the Board of Directors. - b.
+The Compliance Officer shall establish an evaluation system to determine and measure compliance with this Manual.
+Any violation thereof shall subject the responsible officer or employee to the penalty provided under Part 9 of this Manual. - c.
+The establishment of such evaluation system, including the features thereof, shall be disclosed in the company's annual report (SEC Form17-A) or in such form of report that is applicable to the Corporation.
+The adoption of such performance evaluation system must be covered by a Board approval. - d.
+This Manual shall be subject to annual review and any change shall be approved by the Board and disclosed to the Commission, when so required.